STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 (the “Relevant Requirements”).

-10.2 The Supplier shall have in place shall have in place adequate procedures designed to prevent its associates from engaging in any activity, practice or conduct which would infringe any of the Relevant Requirements.
+10.2 The Supplier shall have in place adequate procedures designed to prevent its associates from engaging in any activity, practice or conduct which would infringe any of the Relevant Requirements.
 The Supplier shall provide such supporting evidence of such procedures as CSM may reasonably request.

-10.3 The Supplier shall indemnify CSM against any losses, liabilities, damages, costs (including legal fees) and expenses incurred by, or awarded against, CSM as a result of any breach of this clause 10 by the Supplier or any breach of provisions equivalent to this clause in any subcontract by any subcontractor of the Supplier.
+10.3 The Supplier shall indemnify CSM against any losses, liabilities, damages, costs (including legal fees) and expenses incurred by, or awarded against, CSM as a result of any breach of this clause 10 by the Supplier or any breach of provisions equivalent to this clause in any subcontract by any subcontractor of the Supplier or otherwise any other participant in the Supplier’s supply chain.

-10.4 For the purposes of this clause 10, a person associated with a party includes any directors, employees, agents, representatives, contractors or permitted subcontractor of that party.
+10.4 For the purposes of this clause 10, a person associated with a party includes any directors, employees, agents, representatives, contractors or permitted subcontractor of that party or otherwise any other participant in the Supplier’s supply chain.

 11.1 The Supplier warrants that: